Williams Brothers Begin

-The men needed more space and they moved to South 8th Avenue in 1902.
-They built a two-story machine shop, blacksmith shop and automobile shop, as well as a boiler and engine room and office.
+The men needed more space, so they moved to South 8th Avenue in 1902.
+They built a two-story machine shop, blacksmith shop, and automobile shop, as well as a boiler, engine room, and office.
 They began specializing in trowels and referred to that part of business as “Marshalltown Trowel Works.”
 Sales increased.
 The brothers and salesman Albert Higgin officially incorporated “Marshalltown Trowel Company” in 1905.

 Modern communications and transportation modes made it easier for goods and sales orders to cross the ocean.
 By 1930, MARSHALLTOWN was the largest exclusive manufacturer of masonry tools in the world.
 The company earned the Presidential E Award in 1975 for outstanding performance in export sales.
 Six years later, it received the E Star Award for its continuing contribution to the nation’s balance of trade.

 Growth and Expansion